 Tessa looked relieved by the news and she rushed away.

-There had been some tension building in the Alliance garrison over the last few days, and most of it revolved around the refugees that I had brought from Azeroth to stay in the garrison.
+There had been some tension building in the garrison over the last few days, and most of it revolved around the refugees that I had brought from Azirin to stay safe on this World Ship.
 Not all of them were all that heroic, and some were downright unpleasant.
 Still, they had no where else to go.
-Draenor wasn’t yet safe for a single adventurer, and the responsibility of keeping these survivors alive fell on Lunarfall.
+Xernia wasn’t yet safe for a single adventurer, and the responsibility of keeping these survivors alive fell on Starfall.

 I wondered if one of them might have put the elemental up to this trick.

-I figured Fiona would be the most inclined to know, so I threw on some clothes and headed down to one of the small shops near the garrison entrance, where Fionia ran her business of trade open, even here on another world.
+I figured Fiona would be the most inclined to know, so I threw on some clothes and headed down to one of the small shops near the garrison entrance, where Fionia ran her business of trade, even when she was on another world.

 “No,” she said.
 “This wasn’t our people.”